-Ayatollah Seyyed Ali Khamenei, the Leader of Iran’s Islamic Revolution, has granted clemency or commuted the sentences of hundreds of convicts on the anniversary of the Islamic holiday Eid al-Mab’ath.
+Ayatollah Seyyed Ali Khamenei, the Leader of Iran’s Islamic Revolution, has granted clemency or commuted the sentences of hundreds of convicts on the occasion of two great Muslim festivals.

 An Iranian official says a bill on protection of women against violence is being reviewed at the country’s Judiciary.

 Iran’s Minister of Communications and Information Technology says Twitter is blocked in the Islamic Republic for certain national security concerns, not cultural or ethical issues.
 However, he believes, filtering is not a good strategy.

 Iran has sentenced the US to pay $245 million in damage to to the victims of chemical attacks carried out by Saddam Hussein’s troops during the 1980 to 1988 imposed war on Iran, according to the Judiciary spokesman.

 An Iranian lawmaker has stressed the importance of establishing a genetic data bank for prisoners.

 The huge gas deal between Iran and the French energy giant Total has been verified by the Iranian Judiciary, according to its spokesman.